-In August 2011 the Company opened its first mixed-use family resort outside of its theme park developments on a 21acre oceanfront property on Oahu, Hawaii.
-Aulani, a Disney Resort & Spa features 359 hotel rooms, an 18,000 square foot spa and 12,000 square feet of conference meeting space.
-The resort also has a 481 unit Disney Vacation Club facility.
+The Company operates a mixed-use family resort on a 21-acre oceanfront property on Oahu, Hawaii.
+Aulani, a Disney Resort & Spa features 351 hotel rooms, an 18,000-square-foot spa and 12,000 square feet of conference meeting space.
+The resort also has 481 Disney Vacation Club units.